Most People Have Heard of the Dark Web. Almost Nobody Understands What It Actually Is.

 Why This Book Exists

+That's what this book does.
+No scaremongering that amplifies unfounded fears, no romanticizing that overlooks victims of cybercrime, no pretending the answers are simple when they aren't — for instance, while anonymity empowers activists, it also facilitates fraud, and the book addresses this without taking sides.
 If you've read other titles in the Digital Outlaws series — Phone Phreaks, The Accidental Spy Catcher, Stuxnet, Operation Aurora, The Sony Hack, Cap'n Crunch, The Mt.
-Gox Collapse — you know the approach.
-Each book takes a single event or phenomenon in cybersecurity history and traces it from origin to consequence.
-Dark Web does the same, but the scope is broader: this is the story of an entire parallel internet and the people who built it, exploited it, and tried to police it.
+Gox Collapse — you know the approach, which dives into the human stories behind the tech; Dark Web does the same, but the scope is broader, covering the evolution of an entire parallel internet and the people who built it, exploited it — like early hackers turning it into a black market — and tried to police it through evolving legal frameworks.

 Who This Book Is For